rtfisher/summerschool_lectures/README.md

   - docker build -t flashx-app --progress=plain -f flashx_dockerfile .
 - OR to build from scratch, one can _optionally_ use the --no-cache flag:
   - docker build --no-cache -t flashx-app --progress=plain -f flashx_dockerfile .
-- If the build is successful, you will see the string "SUCCESS" after the link line.
+- The build process will take several minutes, depending on your internet connection.
+Once the build is successful, you will see the string "SUCCESS" after the link line.

 3. To test run FLASH-X, get an interactive shell from Docker:
   - docker run --rm -it --hostname buildkitsandbox --entrypoint /bin/bash flashx-app
 - Once in the shell, run:
   - ./flashx
 - A successful run will output information for each timestep, terminating in "exiting: reached max SimTime".

+4. To stop any running Docker containers, and to completely clean up the disk space used by Docker, you can use this one-line command:
+- docker stop $(docker ps -aq) && docker rm $(docker ps -aq) && docker rmi -f $(docker images -aq) && docker volume rm $(docker volume ls -q) && docker network rm $(docker network ls -q) && docker builder prune -a -f && docker system prune
+Note that this command will erase _all_ Docker work space, including any other Docker containers you have on your machine, and should _only_ be used if you do not need any prior Docker containers.

 ## Summer school notes: